 Improper emulsification is like cleaning a greasy pot without dish soap.
 (Impaired absorption of nutrients in the gut.)

-- People (also children) with fatty liver produce less bile than healthy ones.
+- People (including children) with fatty livers produce less bile than healthy ones.
 Many people suffer from gallbladder blockage over the years, which may develop into inflammation.
 However, it also means a low flow of bile when needed for digesting fatty foods.

 - Modern eating habits force the pancreas to work very hard.

 - This overload may lead to insulin resistance and diabetes.
-Low levels of pancreatic enzymes cause difficulty in the emulsification process.
+Low levels of pancreatic enzymes make the emulsification process difficult.

 Prominent Food Emulsions.